Dave Gorman: Terms and Conditions Apply

 In June 2019, it was announced on Chortle that Gorman would be hosting a new TV series on Dave called Terms and Conditions Apply, with eight one-hour long episodes.
 The format is similar to that of Modern Life Is Goodish, but Gorman was joined by guest stars on each episode, competing in various games based on the subjects presented.
 Filming for the first series took place from 2 July to 29 August 2019.
 It began airing on Dave in October 2019.

 PowerPoint to the People

 On 30 April 2022, Dave Gorman announced another live stage show tour called PowerPoint to the People for autumn 2022.
 It originally ran from 10 September to 11 November 2022.

 Extra dates were then added, running from 16 March 2023 until 17 June 2023.
 The tour was extended again up to 13 December 2023.

 Other appearances

-Gorman appeared in one episode of Absolutely Fabulous in 2001.
-He played the part of Rimmer, a photographer, in the fourth series third episode "Paris".
-He also appeared for two series as one of the team captains on the BBC Three television show Rob Brydon's Annually Retentive.
-The programme was a comedy about the making of a celebrity panel show hosted by Rob Brydon, and ran from 2006 to 2007.
-In 2006, he also became an occasional contributor on Comedy Central's The Daily Show with Jon Stewart.
-He has listed among his ambitions a wish to become a captain on the quiz show Call My Bluff.

-Gorman appeared in two episodes of Have I Got News for You, including the famous episode broadcast in the week that news broke of host Angus Deayton's scandal involving prostitutes and the use of illegal drugs.
-He also appeared in an episode of the sports comedy quiz They Think It's All Over.
-Gorman also appeared on, and won, episode nine of the first series of QI, in which the guests included Jo Brand and Jeremy Hardy.
-He appeared again in 2011 in the ninth series, winning again.
-He appeared as a guest on the Frank Skinner show Opinionated on 23 April 2010.

-In 2009, Gorman appeared in Robert Llewellyn's online programme Carpool which was broadcast on Dave, and can be viewed at Llewellyn's YouTube channel, LlewTube.
-He presented Bravo TV's first live PDC darts coverage alongside James Richardson during the 2010 European Championship Darts.
-Gorman appeared on the week-long special Grand Designs Live, in which he showcased eccentric houses in the United States in 2015.